diyasenthil22/diabetes-risk-predictor/README.md

 ## 📌 Overview

 This project uses Python and machine learning to explore patterns in a diabetes dataset.
 I first analyzed relationships between health measurements and diabetes, then built a Logistic Regression model and deployed it as an interactive Streamlit web app.
+## 📊 Dataset

+This project uses the Pima Indians Diabetes Dataset, a widely used dataset for machine learning research.
+It contains health measurements from 768 female patients, including glucose level, BMI, age, pregnancies, and diabetes outcome.

 ## ✨ Features